saiya/dsps/server/doc/config.md

 Configuration items under `channels[n]`:

-- `regex` (Regex string, required): Regex string to match with name of a channel
+- `regex` (regex string, required): regex string to match with name of a channel
   - Must match with *entire string* of the channel name (no need to write `^` nor `$`).
   - You can use named group/subexp (e.g. `(?P<id>\d+)`).
 In the channel configuration, captured value of the group is visible to template strings under `.regex` (e.g. `{{.regex.id}}`).
-- `expire` (Duration string, default `30m`): DSPS server may discard inactive subscribers & messages after this duration
+- `expire` (duration string, default `30m`): DSPS server may discard inactive subscribers & messages after this duration
   - Duration counts from last access of the subscriber or sent time of the message.
   - DSPS may not resend after this expiration duration, so that this value must be larger than client's polling period if you polling.
   - If multiple channel configuration matches to a channel, largest value wins.